preset-io/promptimize/README.md

 Promptimize is a prompt engineering evaluation and testing toolkit.

-It accelerates and provides structure around prompt engineering at scale and with confidence, brining some of the ideas behind test-driven developmet (TDD) to iterating on prompts.
+It accelerates and provides structure around prompt engineering at scale with confidence, brigning some of the ideas behind test-driven developmet (TDD) to engineering prompts.

 With promptimize, you can: